briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 I immediately knew his statement was false, even without evidence.
 Just on intuition, it's often easy to disprove these sorts of statements because they often rely on ignorance.
 I don't think, as a scientist, he genuinely tried to verify the truth of his assertion.
 I think that because I disproved it in 15 minutes, and I don't even care that much about the painting.

 In the entire history of art, Tyson is asserting that a painting from 1889 is the very first to have the background as the title.
 He's very cagey to say "I think" and "I could be wrong", but you only get to say that once when you are musing about it.
 After that, when you are going to repeat it and make a point of it, you must verify it.
-As a scientist, heHe hasn't done that, and it's so easy to disprove.
+As a scientist, he hasn't done that, and it's so easy to disprove.
 He says later in the Rogan interview that his (Tyson's) brother teaches art history, which makes this even worse.
 His brother should have corrected him.

 For what it's worth, categorical statements, such as "first" (or "none of anything that came before"), are often wrong because they rely on the knowledge of a single person or a small group of people.
 There may have been millions of paintings with the background as the title that never survived or that no one other than the painter saw.
 The survivorship bias means that Tyson would be better off saying "that we know about".